JMorris1575/christmas16/docs/building.rst

 As I approached implementing the site I discovered that my original plan for the Story model (which should probably be called the StoryLine model) included a field for branch_number.
 This does not make sense if one story line can be in several branches at once.
-Thus I deleted it and, while I was at it, changed the model's name to StoryLine, modified the Branch model accordingly, deleted the Story table from the database on this machine, and finally did a ``makemigrations`` and a ``migrate``.
+Thus I deleted it and, while I was at it, changed the model's name to StoryLine, deleted the old Story table from the database on this machine, and finally did a ``makemigrations`` and a ``migrate``.

 In order to get it to work I had to get into pgAdmin III and delete both tables: story_story and story_branch, even though no changes were made to story_branch.
 By the way, I found these tables under::